List of Squid Game characters: The Front Man / Hwang In-ho

 "In-ho ... why?" before falling off the cliff and into the sea.
 Afterwards, In-ho is haunted by a vision of his brother in the mirror of his apartment, repeating the question.

-When the 2020 games conclude, In-ho is next seen in a limousine with the victor, Seong Gi-hun (Lee Jung-jae).
+When the 2020 games conclude, In-ho is next seen in a limousine with the victor, Seong Gi-hun (Lee Jung-jae), after Cho Sang-woo's death (Park Sae-hoo).
 He congratulates Gi-hun on his victory and explains the game is essentially a horse race, then tells Gi-hun to think of the game like a dream.
 On December 25, 2021, following the death of the Host, Oh Il-nam, In-ho pays his respects and likely takes over his role as the Host.
 Some time later, Gi-hun is preparing to go to the U.S. to be with his daughter but encounters the salesman who had recruited him to the games and uses his calling card to contact the Front Man.
 In-ho tells him to get on the plane for his own good, but Gi-hun refuses and declares his intention to find and destroy him.

 Two years later, the Front Man has become aware of Gi-hun's determined efforts to find the salesman who recruited him.
 He eventually confronts Gi-hun and accepts his challenge to re-enter the games in order to stop the game from the inside by proving humanity's true nature isn't toxic like what he claimed.
-After observing the first game where Gi-Hun directs players to survive the Red-Light Green-Light round, In-Ho eventually decides to infiltrate the games as Player 001 so that he can more easily manipulate the players and prove Gi-hun wrong.
+After observing the first game where Gi-Hun directs players to survive the Red-Light Green-Light round, In-Ho eventually decides to infiltrate the games as Player 001 so that he can more easily manipulate the players and prove Gi-hun wrong while sending his successor, the Masked Officer, in charge of the games.

 To create warring factions among the players, the Front Man introduces voting (in favor of ending the games and splitting the money evenly or letting them continue) after each game.
-As Player 001, he casts the deciding vote in favor of continuing, but still manages to befriend Gi-hun and join his team.
+As Player 001, he casts the deciding vote in favor of continuing, but still manages to befriend Gi-hun after opposing Im Jeong-dae and join his team.
 He fabricates a story, based in truth, about his reason for being in the games—his pregnant wife is desperately ill, and they are deeply in debt due to her medical bills.
 In the second game, In-ho fails at one of the team's tasks, seemingly on purpose to toy with the others, but still helps them to succeed by completing the task just in time.
 In the third game, Jung-bae witnesses In-ho savagely kill another player to save the two of them.